42coders/document-templates/README.md

 ## Basics

 ### DocumentTemplate
 This trait is responsible for reading the layout files, handling the datasources and rendering the document with data.
 Can be applied to any class with the convention that the class has only optional parameters in the constructor.
-These classes acts asa document type, create separate classes for Invoices, Letters, Registration Emails etc.
+These classes represent the document types, create separate classes for Invoices, Letters, Registration Emails etc.

 ### DocumentTemplateModel
 The model responsible to store the document templates, the default table is: `document_templates`.